titan-data/titan/docs/src/cli/cmd/clone.rst

 titan clone
 ===========

-Clones a new repository based on the latest commit from a remote repository.
+Clones a new repository based on a commit from a remote repository.
-The docker image, configuration, and data is all derived from that commit, so it's not currently possible to specify a different docker configuration than what was used when creating the commit.
+The docker image and data is all derived from that commit, to specify a different docker configuration than what was used when creating the commit pass arguments after ``--``` for context specific runtime arguments.
+For more information about using the ``--``` arguments, see the :ref:`_cli_cmd_run` section.
 For more information on managing the docker configuration, see the :ref:`local_docker` section.

 Syntax